theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 5) To build the parser:

     a) Run `bnfc -m -haskell LambdaNat43.cf`.

     b) Run `make`.

 6) Write programs and parse them in the new language as explained.
    If not all tests run according to what you expect go back to 4).

-7) Run `cd ../src`.
-Study `AbsLambdaNat.hs`.
-This contains the constructors used by the parser to create the abstract syntax tree.
+7) Run `cp *.hs ../src`.
+This copies the files produced by bnfc into the `src` folder that will contain the new interpreter.
+Run `cd ../src`.
-Study how the interpreter `Interpreter.hs` uses the constructors of `AbsLambdaNat.hs` in order to run the abstract syntax trees.
-(Instead of "run", one can also say "evaluate", "execute", "interprete".)

-8) Run `mv ../grammar/*.hs .`.
-This copies the files produced by bnfc.
-Study how `AbsLambdaNat.hs` changed now.
-Adapt the interpreter accordingly (this can take a while and is the item that may require the largest amount of work).
+8) Study how the interpreter `Interpreter.hs` uses the constructors of `AbsLambdaNat.hs` in order to evaluate the abstract syntax trees.
+Modify the old interpreter so that it can evaluate the new constructors of the new `AbsLambdaNat.hs` (this can take a while and is the item that may require the largest amount of work).

 9) Run `../stack build`.
 Debug the interpreter if it does not compile.